-The arguments and explanations put forward in The Secret are alternately unscientific, mystical, nonsensical or just plain wrong.
+The arguments and explanations put forward in The Secret are generally†unscientific, mystical, nonsensical or†just plain wrong.

-Simply stated, it is the belief that what you focus on is what you get (or create for yourself), and in my experience this is mostly true – but not for all of the mystical reasons claimed in this terrible movie.
+Simply stated, it is the belief that what you focus on is what you get (or create for yourself), and there is some truth to that†- but not for any of the mystical reasons claimed in this terrible movie.

 These are my major beefs with the movie: